FREVA-CLINT/climatereconstructionAI/README.md

 ### Input data
 The directory containing the climate datasets should have the following sub-directories:
-- `data_large` and `val_large` for training
+- `data` and `val` for training
-- `test_large` for evaluation
+- `test` for evaluation

 The climate datasets should be in netCDF format and placed in the corresponding sub-directories.

-The missing values can be defined separately as masks.
+The missing values can be defined separately as masks containing zeros (for the missing values) and ones (for the valid values).
 These masks should be in netCDF format and have the same dimension as the climate dataset.
+For the training, it is possible to shuffle the sequence of masks by using the "shuffle-masks" option.

 A PyTorch model is required for the evaluation.